Ice Pond, Black Pond Trail

 Ice Pond – Black Pond Trail, White Mountains (2017)

 Today, the walls surrounding the pond are still visible, but little remains of the Camp 7 ice harvesting operation.
 Interestingly, deep in the Pemigewasset Wilderness, along the East Branch & Lincoln Railroad, an old ice cutting saw (a protected artifact) remains at an undisclosed logging camp.
-Why the saw is at this logging camp is unknown.
+Why the saw is at that logging camp is unknown.

 Interesting links: